The children asked us about the school motto- ‘Why Little Acorns to Mighty Oaks?’. This was our reply-

 The vision for the curriculum at Palfrey Junior School is to provide our children with the skills, knowledge, values and understanding that will equip them for their future lives.
 We want our school to be a place where they can nurture their talents and abilities.
 But we also want to foster in them a sense of belonging and connectedness, starting with school and home, radiating out to the local area, Britain and then the World.
 It is our intention to present all children at our school a rich, varied and engaging curriculum.

-As well as Geography, History and Science, Drama, Dance, Art, Music and Sport are vital part of our curriculum.
+As well as Geography, History and Science; Drama, Dance, Art, Music and Sport are vital parts of our curriculum.
 We believe that we should offer every child the chance to develop their talents and pursue their interests.
-We are currently on a two year journey towards achieving our Arts Mark Award and already have children who have gained their Discovery Arts Award qualification.
-We work in partnership with the Black Country Dance Hub and Year 4 pupils are involved the START Project with professional dance companies.
+We were awarded the Artsmark Gold Award in December 2022 by the Arts Council for our commitment to using the arts to broaden and enrich the education for all children here.
 The school also hold a School Games Silver Award, demonstrating our commitment to participation in sport ensuring there are a range of games on offer and that school is represented in competitions.

 The curriculum consists of twelve subjects which all children study, plus PHSE and British Values.